 - Now open the respective printer and click on the Remove button in the top right.

 3] Using the MMC (Microsoft Management Console)

 The first method works for every version of Windows.
 However, if you cannot find your driver/printer software on the list, MMC is the only option with which you are left.
 You need an admin account to use this.
 If your account is not an admin account, take the help of someone.

 MMC can also create a customized control panel where you can choose which control panel item should be available.

 - Type MMC in Windows Start Menu.
 You should see mmc.exe listed.
 Click to launch.

 - Choose File > Add / Remove Snap-in.

-- Select Printer Management from left and click on Add.
+- Select Printer Management from the left and click on Add.

 - As soon as you click on Add, a pop-up window will open.
-Here you get the option to add printer servers but for this situation click on Add the Local Server.
+Here you get the option to add printer servers but click on Add the Local Server for this situation.

 - You should now see your computer name listed under Print Servers.
 Click on Finish to complete.